Dr. Sujean Choi's Research

 Our lab examines how the brain alters hunger, food intake, and subsequently body weight.
-The results of our studies will provide a broader picture of how organisms regulate and maintain their energy balance and respond to the external environment.
-In addition, they will add to the basic foundation towards understanding health problems such as obesity, eating disorders, metabolic disorders, and depression and contribute to the development of more effective therapeutic strategies.
+Our work contributes to understanding health problems such as obesity, eating disorders, metabolic disorders, and depression and ultimately to the development of more effective therapeutic strategies.

 - Hurley, M.M., Maunze, B., Block, M., Frenkel, M., Reilly, M.J., Kim, E., Chen, Y., Li, Y., Baker, D.A., Liu, Q.S., and Choi, S., (2016) Pituitary adenylate-cyclase activating polypeptide regulates hunger- and palatability-induced binge eating.
 Frontiers in Neuroscience Aug 22 10:383. doi: 10.3389/fnins.2016.00383

 - Hurley, M.M., Resch, J. M., Maunze, B., Frenkel, M.M., Baker, D.A., Choi, S. (2016) N-acetylcysteine (NAC) decreases binge eating in a rodent model.
 International Journal of Obesity40(7):1183-1186.